tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 ```

 and that you start the server, the page you will see when navigating to `localhost:8000/`
-will contain matching HTML like:
+will contain matching HTML close to:

 ```html
 ...